-5. ADDENDUM - UNDERGRADUATE HOUSING CONTRACT 2024 - 2025
+5. ADDENDUM - UNDERGRADUATE and GRADUATE HOUSING CONTRACT 2024 - 2025

-I understand that as a residential student at Springfield College I will need to familiarize and understand the Terms and Conditions as stated within this contract and information contained in the Office of Housing and Residence Life's webpage.
+Residential students at Springfield College will need to familiarize and understand the Terms and Conditions as stated within the Undergraduate and/or Graduate Housing Contract as found on the Office of Housing and Residence Life's webpage.